-Blake Roney is one of the founders of the company and served as its President and CEO from 1984 until 1996, and as the company’s Chairman of the Board from 1996 to 2012.
-Today Nu Skin Enterprises is one of the largest direct selling companies in the world.
+Blake Roney is one of the founders of the company and served as its president and CEO from 1984 until 1996, and as the company’s chairman of the board from 1984 to 2012.
+Today Nu Skin Enterprises is one of the largest direct selling companies in the world, and its products are sold throughout the Americas, Europe and the Asia Pacific region.
 The company's stock is publicly traded on the New York Stock Exchange.

 Steven J. Lund

 Executive Chairman of the Board, Executive Director of Nourish the Children